 Chairman and principal shareholder of the privately-owned Digicel Group

 Denis O’Brien is an Irish serial entrepreneur and philanthropist.
-O’Brien is Chairman and principal shareholder of the privately-owned Digicel Group, one of the fastest growing communications providers in the world.
+O’Brien is chairman and principal shareholder of the privately-owned Digicel Group, one of the fastest growing communications providers in the world.
 The company is a Digital Operator delivering digital experiences via its suite of 8 apps.

 Denis O’Brien founded the Esat Telecom Group plc and built it throughout the 1990’s until its sale to British Telecom plc for € 2.4 billion.

 Outside of his extensive business interests, Denis chaired the 2003 Special Olympics World Summer Games in Ireland.
 It was the first time the Summer Games were staged outside the US with teams from 160 countries and over 30,000 volunteers.
+O’Brien remains the chairman of the Ireland Special Olympics’ Council of Patrons.

-Denis is a Director on the US Board of Concern Worldwide.
+Denis is a director on the US Board of Concern Worldwide.
 O’Brien is also a member of the UN Broadband Commission for Digital Development, which aims to increase access to broadband internet across developing countries in cooperation with the private sector.
 He also chairs the Clinton Global Initiative Haiti Action Network.

 Digicel Foundation’s impact: